intelops/genval/README.md

 For a detailed workflow illustrating the capabilities of Cue and Genval for validating and generating Kubernetes configurations, you can refer to [this document](./cmd/cueval/example.md).
+The workflow for adding a Cue schema for Kubernetes CRDs is failry easy, and demostrated in the [CONTRIBUTION.md document](./CONTRIBUTION.md/#contributing-by-adding-a-cue-schema-to-the-project).

 ### Templates